klaytn/kips/KIPs/kip-81.md

 An executor triggers the execution of attached transactions in passed proposals.
 The execution is subdivided into two steps.
 First, the executor queues the transactions.
 After a set amount of delay, the executor can send the transactions.
 Execution delay here gives enough time for the community to recognize the upcoming change and perform a final check about the transaction.
 A proposal is in one of the following states.
 - Pending: Proposer submitted the proposal but voting has not started.
-The pending state lasts for votingDelay, or 7 days.
-This state is also called the notice period.
+The pending state lasts for `votingDelay` (a.k.a. the notice period, 7 days for initial configuration).
 - Active: Ongoing voting.
 Voters can cast their votes.
 The active state lasts for votingPeriod, or 7 days.
 This state is also called the voting period.
 - Canceled: Proposer has canceled the proposal before execution.
 Any further interaction is prohibited.
 - Passed: Voting finalized and quorum reached.
 Executor shall queue the actions before a set timeout of queueTimeout, or 7 days.
 If the proposal contains no actions, any further interaction is prohibited.
 Otherwise, the proposal can proceed to Queued and Executed states.